DevsExpo/Xtra-Plugins/README.md

-# Xtra-Plugins - FridayUB
+# Xtra-Plugins - FridayUB ✨
-> A Repo That Contains Many X-Tra Plugins From FridayDevs And Third Party.
+> A Repo That Contains Many X-Tra Plugins From FridayDevs And Third Parties.

-## Example
+# Example 👊

-### Plugins
+### Plugins 🔧

 ```python
 from main_startup.core.decorators import friday_on_cmd